 Many types of gifts are welcome for Catholic Charities and the people we serve.

 Your financial gift can be used to directly support our programs.
-Use the links to the right to make a donation online.
+Click here to make a credit card or EFT donation online.
+You may also click here to make a donation using PayPal.
 You can also mail a donation to:

 Mission Advancement Office

 P.O.
 Box 580460

 Your in-kind donation can be used in specific programs immediately.
 Click here for our wish list.

 Your gift of volunteer service means so much to those who suffer…and can be a part of your fulfilling your baptismal call to serve those in need.
 To learn how you can volunteer at Catholic Charities, click here.